alebaffa/blog-hugo/content/projects/scnewsletter.md

 +++
-title = "Software Craftsmanship Newsletter // Editor and creator" description = "Monthly collection of interesting links for Professional Software Developers.
+title = "[Project] Creator and editor of Software Craftsmanship Newsletter" description = "Monthly collection of interesting links for Professional Software Developers.
 More than 700 people registered." type = "project"
 +++